OpenVoiceOS/community-docs/README.md

 hundreds! nearly everything in OVOS is modular and configurable, that includes Text To Speech.

 Voices depend on language and the plugins you have installed, you can find a non-exhaustive list of plugins in [the ovos plugins awesome list](https://github.com/OpenVoiceOS/awesome-ovos-plugins#tts)

+### Can I change the wake word?

+yes, ovos-core supports several [wake word plugins](https://github.com/OpenVoiceOS/awesome-ovos-plugins#wakeword).

+Additionally OVOS allows you to load any number of hot words in paralel and trigger different actions when they are detected

+each hotword can do one or more of the following:
+- trigger listening, also called a **wake_word**
+- play a sound
+- emit a bus event
+- take ovos-core out of sleep mode, also called a **wakeup_word** or **standup_word**
+- take ovos-core out of recording mode, also called a **stop_word**

 ### What is OPM?